Girls wrestling is ’emerging sport’ in Illinois high schools

 “Wrestling,” Torres nervously responded.

-After some pushback, Torres, now 18, was able to continue to wrestle and went one to be a pioneer for female wrestlers at Maine East High School, becoming the school’s first-ever female captain of the wrestling team as a senior.
+After some pushback, Torres, now 18, went on to be a pioneer for female wrestlers at Maine East High School – and the school’s first-ever female captain of the wrestling team as a senior.

 There are many other girls who face similar fears as Torres — worrying if their parents and peers will accept their decision to wrestle.